logo

 Strawberry Fields Memorial - a small but moving memorial near where John Lennon was murdered; western side of the park (72nd St)

 Take note that the above list is just a sample of what Central Park offers.
-There are many other statues, walking paths, gardens, arch bridges, scenic viewpoints, playgrounds, great lawns, and more to explore in the park.
-For most first-time visitors, I recommend spending at least 3-4 hours in the park.
+There are many other statues, walking paths, gardens, arch bridges, scenic viewpoints, playgrounds, great lawns, boulders to climb, and more to explore in the park.
+For most first-time visitors, I recommend spending at least 3-4 hours in the southern and central portions of the park.
 However, avid walkers could easily spend 1-2 full days exploring all sections of the park.
-The entire park has about 58 miles of walking paths, and is 3 miles from top to bottom.
+The entire park has about 58-miles of walking paths, and is 3-miles long from top to bottom.

 Upper East Side / Yorkville / Lenox Hill